exapde/Exasim/README.md

    - Employ Kokkos to provide full GPU functionality for all code components from discretization schemes to iterative solvers
    - Provide interfaces to Julia, Python, and Matlab.

-After downloading the Exasim source code, you can run numorous examples provided in Exasim/Applications by executing pdeapp.jl in Julia, pdeapp.py in Python, or pdeapp.m in Matlab.
-If Exasim needs external packages, it will install them on the fly.
+After downloading the Exasim source code, you can try numorous examples provided in Exasim/examples by executing pdeapp.jl in Julia, pdeapp.py in Python, or pdeapp.m in Matlab.
 See the documentation https://github.com/exapde/Exasim/blob/master/doc/Exasim.pdf for more details.

 # Installation